How to Remove Panel under Steering Wheel

 Embarking on a DIY car repair or customization often involves intricate tasks such as removing the panel under the steering wheel.
 This daunting challenge can be made much simpler with the right approach.
 Preparation is crucial, not only to ensure the job goes smoothly but also to maintain safety.
 The following steps will guide you through the initial phase of removing the panel under the steering wheel with ease and confidence.

-Need to understand more about Vehicle Maintenance?
-This post might help you.
+Curious about Vehicle Maintenance?
+We've got more info in this linked article.
 Burning Oil Smell When Accelerating Hard

 Gathering Necessary Tools